PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: The PEFT-Ref Framework

-\item \textbf{Parameter Sharing/Tying} -- \textit{shared}, \textit{tied}, or \textit{none}: Parameter sharing refers to forcing two sets of parameters to be the same, while tying refers to keeping two sets of parameters close to each other.
+\item \textbf{Parameter Sharing/Tying} -- \textit{shared}, \textit{tied}, or \textit{none}: In parameter sharing two sets of parameters are forced to be the same; in tying, two sets of parameters are kept close to each other.
 Parameter sharing/tying has several advantages in regularisation and inductive biases \cite{pmlr-v151-yeh22b}, including better performance and stability with fewer parameters.
-Among current PEFT techniques, only Compacters \cite{NEURIPS2021_081be9fd} share parameters, in their reparameterised layers (Compacters parameterise Adapter layers, resulting in 4 small layers, but instead of maintaining 4 layers, they share a layer, resulting in 3 layers as shown in Figure~\ref{fig:peft}, with layer $W_A$ shared between layers $W_{B1}$ and $W_{B2}$).
+Among current PEFT techniques, only Compacters \cite{NEURIPS2021_081be9fd} share parameters, in their reparameterised layers.

-\item \textbf{Input type} \cite{https://doi.org/10.48550/arxiv.2302.11529, AUDA1999} -- \textit{hidden}, \textit{data} or \textit{weights}: The type of input the module receives.
-Current PEFT techniques take three types of input: (i) hidden representations received from a Transformer layer block, (ii) the data before it goes into the block, and (iii) a newly initialised weight matrix, in the case of PEFT techniques that optimise a weight matrix and add it to the PLM (Prompt Tuning, Prefix Tuning, and (IA)\textsuperscript{3}).
+\item \textbf{Input type} \cite{pfeiffer2023modular, AUDA1999} -- \textit{hidden}, \textit{data} or \textit{weights}: The type of input PEFT modules receive: (i) hidden representations received from a Transformer layer block, (ii) the data before it goes into the block, or (iii) a newly initialised weight matrix, in the case of PEFT techniques that add and optimise a weight matrix (Prompt Tuning, Prefix Tuning, and (IA)\textsuperscript{3}).

-\item \textbf{Insertion Form} \cite{https://doi.org/10.48550/arxiv.2302.11529, AUDA1999} -- \textit{sequential} or \textit{parallel}: Whether the finetuned module is inserted into the PLM sequentially or in parallel.
+\item \textbf{Insertion Form} \cite{pfeiffer2023modular, AUDA1999} -- \textit{sequential} or \textit{parallel}: Whether the finetuned module is inserted into the PLM sequentially or in parallel.
 Most techniques that insert modules sequentially receive the output of the Transformer layer block they collaborate with.

-\item \textbf{\#Insertions} -- \textit{n layers} or \textit{all layers}: How many copies of a PEFT module are inserted into the PLM.
+\item \textbf{\#Insertions} -- \textit{n layers} or \textit{all layers}: How many instances of a PEFT module are inserted into the PLM.
 All current PEFT techniques except prompt tuning (which inserts only into the embedding layer), insert modules into all of the $L \times$ repeated Transformer layers.
 Prefix tuning additionally adds parameters to the embedding layer.